chrisknox97/stock-analysis/README.md

 ### 1a) Ticker Index

 Starting with Challenge Starter Code from Module 2, I first sought to establish the ``tickerIndex`` variable as equal to 0 (as almost all programming languages start at zero).
-This was also necessary as it was later used to access the correct indexes between four arrays: the ``tickers`` array, the ``tickerVolumes`` array, the ``tickerStartingPrices`` array, and the ``tickerendingPrices`` array.
+This was also necessary as it was later used to access the correct indexes between four arrays: the ``tickers`` array, the ``tickerVolumes`` array, the ``tickerStartingPrices`` array, and the ``tickerEndingPrices`` array.
 And so, I entered the following code into VBA:

     tickerIndex = 0